Championing the open source networking ecosystem

 Currently, open source code enriches the infrastructure platform, virtualization, micro services, containers, controllers, orchestration, AI/ML, policy, and application layers.
 Open source has also moved from only providing code to individual modules to influencing the overall network architecture, thus becoming a force on par with standardization.

-Ericsson is one of the leading promoters of and contributors to the open source eco system accelerating the adoption and industry alignment in a number of key technology areas including Automation, Orchestration, Edge Cloud, NFVI, NFV, AI/ML, containers and micro services to benefit customers and partners.
+Ericsson is one of the leading promoters and supporters of the open source eco system accelerating the adoption and industry alignment in a number of key technology areas including Automation, Orchestration, Edge compute, NFVI, NFV, AI/ML, containers and micro services to benefit customers and partners.

 Ericsson sees automation, virtualization, orchestration and other open source empowered technologies playing vital roles in the successful implementation of of 5G networks.